 This gene encodes human lysozyme, whose natural substrate is the bacterial cell wall peptidoglycan (cleaving the beta[1-4]glycosidic linkages between N-acetylmuramic acid and N-acetylglucosamine).
 Lysozyme is one of the antimicrobial agents found in human milk, and is also present in spleen, lung, kidney, white blood cells, plasma, saliva, and tears.
 The protein has antibacterial activity against a number of bacterial species.
 Missense mutations in this gene have been identified in heritable renal amyloidosis. [provided by RefSeq, Oct 2014]

 GeneCards Summary for LYZ Gene

 LYZ (Lysozyme) is a Protein Coding gene.
 Diseases associated with LYZ include Amyloidosis, Familial Visceral and Al Amyloidosis.
-Among its related pathways are Innate Immune System and C-MYB transcription factor network.
+Among its related pathways are C-MYB transcription factor network and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and lysozyme activity.
 An important paralog of this gene is SPACA3.